MG4 review and buyer's guide

 Charging

 Given how affordable the MG4 is now, it would be absurd if you didn’t have a proper home charger installed to ensure you’re always leaving the house in the morning with a full tank of electrons.
-Basic EV chargers are only ab0out $2000-3000 and will significantly improve the overall operability of the MG4 in a daily-driving context.
+Basic EV chargers are only about $2000-3000 and will significantly improve the overall operability of the MG4 in a daily-driving context.

 Just make sure you have the charger wall box installed outside of your enclosed garage space - in the same way refuelling any combustion vehicle is done in an open service station forecourt - to ensure that in the highly unlikely event that something goes wrong while the battery is charging, it’s not happening in a confined space.

 In the rare chance there is a thermal runaway fire event, you want the vehicle off-gassing into an open space and not into a closed-up garage where toxic vapours can build and explode.
 You also want easy access for fire crews and bystanders to get away.
+If it doesn’t burn the house/garage down because it’s outside is also a bonus.

 This is not an attempt to scare you, it’s just the kind of logical safety advice you won’t get from the media, the government, the carmaker and probably not even the electrician installing the charger.
 It’s a safety precaution to keep you safe.